-Actors, directors, students, educators, scholars and theatre-lovers alike will find practical acting strategies, inspirational approaches to theatre making and lively insights into the sustaining of a unique and robust theatre company that has been thriving for over forty years.
+Actors, directors, students, educators, scholars and theatre-lovers alike will find practical acting strategies, inspirational approaches to theatre making and lively insights into the sustaining of a unique and robust theatre company that has been thriving for over 40 years.

 List of figures Forweord - Allyn Burrows Preface Aknowledgements Abbreviations Prologue ACT I: HISTORY AND ROOTS 1.
-Visions and Revisions: The Company is Formed2.
+Visions and Revisions: The Company is Formed 2.
 Bricks and Mortar, Trellis and Trees: An Aesthetic is Realized 3.
 Talk #1: Function of the Theatre ACT II: TRAINING 4.
 Evolution and Influences of the Month-Long Intensive 5.
 Talk #2: Actor/Audience Relationship 6.
 Voice Work & Basics 7.
 Text Work & Dropping In 8.
 Body Work & Bringing It All Together ACT III: EDUCATION 9.
 Practical Pedagogy 10.
-Shakespeare-in-the-Schools 11.
+Shakespeare in the Schools 11.
 Shakespeare on the Campus 12.
-Shakespeare-in-the-Courts ACT IV: PERFORMANCE 13.
+Shakespeare in the Courts ACT IV: PERFORMANCE 13.
 The Art Form of Performance 14.
 Talk #3: Theatre, Therapy and Theology 15.
-Cymbeline: A Performance Case Study Appendix 1: Production History: A Work in ProgressAppendix 2: An Abridged Dramatis Personae Appendix 3: A Potted Plot of Cymbeline
+Cymbeline: A Performance Case Study Epilogue: 'On such a full sea are we now afloat' Appendix 1: An Abridged Performance History Appendix 2: An Abridged Dramatis Personae Appendix 3: A Potted Plot of Cymbeline Index